Religious Holiday Allowances in Indonesia Still Obligatory Despite COVID-19

 - Indonesia’s Ministry of Manpower has reminded employers that payment of the religious holiday allowance (THR) is still obligatory despite the pandemic.

-- Any postponement in the THR payment must be fulfilled before the end of 2020, and failure to pay the THR can result in fines and the suspension of business activities.
+- Failure to pay the THR can result in fines and the suspension of business activities.

 - Eid-il-Fitri for Muslims;

 - Christmas for Catholics and Protestants (considered as two different religions in Indonesia);

 - Vesak for Buddhists; and